 Anyhow, with my sister in town, we had to hit up HomeSense at least once during her visit.
 I’d like to tell you that I finally found the cake baker, but alas, I did not.
 However, I did come across a cookie baker that I’d seen in previous years.
 I would totally have been settling to get him, since he wasn’t “the one” but I looked at the price and noticed he was only $16.99!
 He was obviously mispriced, as all the other ones were $40.
 I feel a teeeeeeny bit bad about getting him for that price, but honestly I spend so much money in HomeSense that I’m not losing sleep over it.

 So cute, right??

 I’ll keep checking every damn HomeSense every year until I can find that cake baker.
 But for now, I’m quite happy with the gingerbread baker.
 In my search for the cake one it turns out this is actually a gingerbread seller, but whatever!
 He’ll do.

 It would have been ideal if I’d had the foresight to do a gingerbread cookie recipe to tie in with this post, but it wasn’t in my plans (neither was the Nutcracker) so you get these Dark Chocolate Candy Cane Cookies instead!

 If these cookies look familiar, it’s probably because they are.
-I slightly modified the recipe for my Halloween cookies to bring you a holiday version.
+I slightly modified the recipe for my Halloween Sprinkle Cookies to bring you a holiday version.
 As soon as I made those Halloween ones, I knew a holiday version would not be far on the horizon.

-If you read my Halloween Sprinkle Cookies post, you know that those are some of my favorite cookies ever.
-The white candy melts are surprisingly delicious with the Oreo-like cookie.
-A splash of peppermint extract and some crushed up candy cane make these Dark Chocolate Candy Cane Cookies the perfect festive treat for the holidays!
+Rich chocolate cookies with splash of peppermint and some crushed up candy cane make these Dark Chocolate Candy Cane Cookies the perfect festive treat for the holidays!